On Classical and Bayesian Asymptotics in State Space Stochastic Differential Equations: Convergence of the posterior distribution of

 For any set $A\subseteq\Theta$ with $\pi(A)>0$, it follows that $\mathcal G_T\cap A\rightarrow\Theta\cap A=A$.
 Since $h\left(\mathcal G_T\cap A\right)$ is non-increasing as $T$ increases, it follows that $h\left(\mathcal G_T\cap A\right)\rightarrow h\left(A\right)$, as $T\rightarrow\infty$.

-To summarize, we have the following theorem. \begin{theorem} Assume that the data was generated by the true model given by (\ref{eq:data_sde1}) and (\ref{eq:state_space_sde1}), but modeled by (\ref{eq:data_sde2}) and (\ref{eq:state_space_sde2}).
+To summarize, we have the following theorem on posterior convergence of $\theta$. \begin{theorem} Assume that the data was generated by the true model given by (\ref{eq:data_sde1}) and (\ref{eq:state_space_sde1}), but modeled by (\ref{eq:data_sde2}) and (\ref{eq:state_space_sde2}).
 Assume (H1)--(H10) and (H11) (i) -- (v).
-Consider any set $A\in\mathcal T$ with $\pi(A)>0$.
-Let $\beta>2h(A)$, where $\beta$ is given in Section \ref{subsubsec:A5_1}.
-Then,
+For the prior $\pi$ on $\theta$, consider any set $A\in\mathcal T$ with $\pi(A)>0$ and $h(A)>h(\Theta)$.
+Then, almost surely,